mohambas/Stm32f4/Chip8/README.md

 is showed to the user.

-Here is the link to the video which shows emulator in action:
+Here is the link to the video which shows the emulator in action:

 [![Alt text for your video](http://img.youtube.com/vi/EH1jzBQI7Xs/0.jpg)](https://www.youtube.com/watch?v=EH1jzBQI7Xs)